 The Skoda Citigo is available in both three and five-door formats.
 Offering low fuel consumption, great build quality, a spacious cabin and an attractive price tag, the Skoda Citigo measures just 3.5 metres long and is based on the Volkswagen up!.

 The five-door Skoda Fabia feels like it’ll outlive its owners, such is the feeling of solidity and quality.
 The interior is a bit utilitarian as a result and the styling is unfussy and plain rather than striking or dramatic, but if you want an honest, solid supermini then the Skoda Fabia is difficult to beat.
-It's fun too, particularly in vRS guise, or useful as an estate.
+It's fun too, and useful as an estate.

 The Skoda Rapid is a compact hatchback designed to take on the likes of the Volkswagen Golf and Ford Focus, bringing space and practicality to the fore rather than luxury and refinement.
 It has the biggest boot in its class and certainly is the cheapest to buy.

 People-carrier features like removable and sliding rear seats and the upright driving position and boot space of a 4x4 combine in the Skoda Yeti to create a useful family car.
 It competes against other crossover models like the Nissan Qashqai, but the Yeti delivers a more entertaining drive.
 It looks great too, while a tough, high-quality interior and comprehensive equipment levels across the range, allied to good pricing, make the Skoda Yeti a fantastic purchase for active families.